 Asymmetrical relationship relates to change in one variable (independent variable) causing changes in another variable (dependent variable).
 There are four major forms of asymmetric relationships:

-a) Stimulus response relationship marks occurrence of an event as a response to certain changes.
+1. Stimulus response relationship marks occurrence of an event as a response to certain changes.
 For example, effective re-branding initiatives may have positive implications on the volume of sales.

-b) Property-disposition relationship.
+2. Property-disposition relationship.
 Property is associated with enduring nature of a subject, whereas disposition can be explained as tendency to respond in certain ways in certain circumstances.
 For example, personal properties include gender, religion, heritage etc, while personal disposition opinions, values, attitudes etc.

-d) Property-behaviour relationship.
+4. Property-behaviour relationship.
 This type of relationship relates to the impact of property to human behaviour.
 For example, effects of cultural background on consumer behaviour, implications of family life-cycle on human tendency to shop online etc.

+Experiments aim to answer ‘how’ and ‘why’ questions and they tend to be used in exploratory and explanatory studies.
 Experiments can be divided into two categories: field and laboratory.
 The following table illustrates the main differences between these alternative types of experiments:

 Main differences between laboratory experiments and field experiments

 My e-book, The Ultimate Guide to Writing a Dissertation in Business Studies: a step by step assistance offers practical assistance to complete a dissertation with minimum or no stress.
 The e-book covers all stages of writing a dissertation starting from the selection to the research area to submitting the completed version of the work within the deadline.
 John Dudovskiy